11811 N Tatum Blvd.

-Whether you are self-employed or an employee, if you use a portion of your home exclusively and regularly for business purposes, you may be able to take a home office deduction.
+If you are self-employed and you use a portion of your home exclusively and regularly for business purposes, you may be able to take a home office deduction.

 You can deduct certain expenses if your home office is the principal place where your trade or business is conducted or where you meet and deal with clients or patients in the course of your business.
 If you use a separate structure not attached to your home for an exclusive and regular part of your business, you can deduct expenses related to it.